TANGO-Project/alde/README.md

 ## Description

 ALDE is responsible for the workload scheduling and the management of the application life-cycle while it is executed.
-ALDE will take the application source code, packetize for different heterogenous architectures configurations and, if possible, deploy it via a TANGO Device Supervisor and manage the application execution.
+ALDE will take the application source code, packetize for different heterogeneous architectures configurations and, if possible, deploy it via a TANGO Device Supervisor and manage the application execution.

 More in detail each one of the previous steps:

-* **Compilation** - ALDE is able to compile the application in different configurations depending of the selected heterogenous architectures.
+* **Compilation** - ALDE is able to compile the application in different configurations depending of the selected heterogeneous architectures.
 The result will be a set of binaries optimal compiled for specific hardware architectures.
 * **Packetization** - ALDE, once the application has been compiled, can packetize it.
 For the moment it only supports typical tar.gz files and [Docker](https://www.docker.com/) and [Singularity](http://singularity.lbl.gov/) containers.
 * **Deployment** - ALDE is able to automatically deploy an application into a TANGO compatible Device Supervisor.
 It will launch the execution and monitor it.
 It will also support adaptations interactions if used in combination with the [TANGO Self-Adaptation Manager](https://github.com/TANGO-Project/self-adaptation-manager).